-If you’ve planted basil in your garden this year, I can guarantee you are already thinking of how you can use this spicy, aromatic herb.
+If you want to grow basil in your garden this year, I can guarantee you are already thinking of how you can use this spicy, aromatic herb.
 Now you are counting the days until you can clip those basil leaves and bring them indoors.
 For the maximum harvest this summer follow these four steps:

 Plant Basil in Full Sun